 Dialpad provides several call monitoring features, lets dive into the details.

-Call Monitoring features are available to Contact Center and Department Admins, Supervisors, and Coaches on Dialpad's AI contact Center and AI sales plan at the Pro and Enterprise levels.
+Call Monitoring features are available to Contact Center Admins, Supervisors, and Coaches on a Dialpad Support and Dialpad Sell plan.

 Call monitoring features

-Dialpad offers 4 unique features that allow Contact Center Admins, Supervisors, and Coaches to monitor calls:
+Dialpad offers 4 unique features that allow Contact Center (and Department) Admins, Supervisors, and Coaches to monitor calls:

-• Call listening – Allows the Supervisor to listen in on a live call (usually to make notes and provide feedback later)
+Call listening – Allows Supervisors to listen in on a live call (usually to make notes and provide feedback later)

-• Call barging – Allows the Supervisor to directly join live calls directly as a third party.
+Call barging – Allows Supervisors to join live calls directly as a third party.

-• Call whisper – Allows the Supervisor to talk directly to an Agent during a call, without the customer hearing anything
+Call whisper – Allows Supervisors to talk directly to an Agent during a call, without the customer hearing anything

-• Call takeover - Allows the Supervisor to take control of the call completely and removes the Agent from the call
+Call takeover - Allows Supervisors to take control of the call and removes the Agent from the call

 Call monitoring capabilities are enabled by default; however, Office Admins can disable the ability for Admins and Supervisors to listen in on calls.